Simultaneous Inference for Time Series Functional Linear Regression: Introduction

-To date, results for the time series scalar-on-function regression \eqref{model} are scarce and are mainly on the consistency of functional principle component (FPC) based estimators (\cite{hormann2010weakly}, \cite{hormann2015note}).
-See also \cite{qiao2018functional} for the rate of convergence of a generalized method of moments based estimator when the predictor is subject to error contamination.
-To our knowledge, there is no literature on asymptotically correct JSCB construction for $\bm{\beta}(t) $ under time series dependence.
-On the other hand, there is a wealth of statistics literature dealing with estimation, convergence rate investigation, prediction, and application of FLM \eqref{model} when the data $\{(Y_i, \bm{X}_i(t))\}_{i=1}^n$ are independent and identically distributed (i.i.d.).
-See, for instance, \cite{Cardot03}, \cite{CKS2009}, \cite{LiHsing07}, \cite{cai2006prediction}, \cite{james2009functional} and \cite{YC10} for a far from exhaustive list of references.
+To date, results for the time series scalar-on-function regression \eqref{model} are scarce and mainly focus on the consistency of functional principal component (FPC) based estimators \citep*{hormann2010weakly, hormann2015note}.
+To our best knowledge, there is no existing literature on the asymptotically correct JSCB construction for $\bm{\beta}(t)$ under time series dependence.
+On the other hand, there is a wealth of statistics literature dealing with estimation, convergence rates, prediction, and application of FLM \eqref{model} when the data $\{(Y_i, \bm{X}_i(t))\}_{i=1}^n$ are independent and identically distributed (i.i.d.).
+See, for instance, \cite{Cardot03}, \cite{CKS2009}, \cite{LiHsing07}, \cite{cai2006prediction} and \cite{james2009functional} for a far from exhaustive list of references.
+In parallel with the FPC based estimators, \cite{yuan2010reproducing}, developed a Reproducing Kernel Hilbert Space based approach for estimating the slope coefficient function in FLMs.
+Subsequent studies on minimax convergence rates, prediction, and statistical inference include \cite{cai2012minimax}, \cite{SC15}, \cite{dette2021statistical}, among others.
 We also refer the readers to \cite{cardot2011functional}, \cite{morris2015functional}, \cite{wang2016functional} and \cite{reiss2017methods} for excellent recent reviews of the topic and more references.
-Meanwhile, the last two decades also witnessed an increase in statistics literature on the inference of FLM \eqref{model} for independent data.
-Since a JSCB is primarily an inferential tool, we shall review this literature in more detail.
-The main body of the aforementioned literature consists of results related to ${\cal L}^2$-type tests on whether $\bm{\beta}(t)=0$ or a fixed known function; see for instance \cite{hilgert2013minimax}, \cite{lei2014adaptive}, \cite{kong2016classical} and \cite{su2017hypothesis}, among others.
-Other contributions include confidence interval construction for the conditional mean and hypothesis testing for functional contrasts (\cite{SC15}) and goodness of fit tests for \eqref{model} versus possibly nonlinear alternatives (\cite{horvath2012test}, \cite{garcia2014goodness}, \cite{mclean2015restricted}).
-Despite recent advances in the statistical inference of \eqref{model} for independent observations, to our knowledge the problem of asymptotically correct JSCB construction for $\bm{\beta}(t)$ has not been addressed for such data.